mate-academy/py-movie-moviesession-cinemahall/README.md

     - char field `title`, the title of the movie with the maximum length of 255 characters.
     - text field `description`
-    - many to many field `actors`, which is related to the table `Actor`
+    - many to many field `actoactorsrs`, which is related to the table `Actor`
     - many to many field `genres`, which is related to the table `Genre`